-The Local Development Plan, in line with Scottish Planning Policy, requires 25% of all homes in development proposals of five homes or more to be affordable.
-Policy 20: Affordable Housing sets out the policy requirements for such proposals.
+The Local Development Plan requires 25% of all homes in development proposals of five homes or more to be affordable.

-Further detail on the Council's requirements for Affordable Housing are set out in more detail within section 7 of the Supplementary Guidance, including different types of affordable housing and their descriptions.
+Further detail on the Council's requirements for Affordable Housing are set out in more detail within section 7 of the Supplementary Guidance, including different types of affordable housing tenure and their descriptions.
 In limited circumstances will a commuted sum in lieu of on-site provision be considered.
 Rates for each Housing Market Area are contained in the guidance.
 The full report of these rates can be viewed .

 Pre-application advice is a service available through the Council's Development Management team.
 Applicants can also contact the Affordable Housing Enablers for further advice: AffordableHousing@pkc.gov.uk.